 A Cartersville DUI lawyer is standing by.
 Call or email today, (404) 333-0706 or [email protected], for a FREE CONSULTATION.

-The Cartersville Municipal Court is a court of limited jurisdiction that can hear misdemeanor traffic violations, all misdemeanor city ordinance violations, Shoplifting, Possession of alcohol by a minor, providing alcohol to minors, sale of alcohol to minors, public drunkeness, disorderly conduct, possession of less than one ounce of marijuana, and serious traffic offense like DUI, Reckless Driving and Aggressive Driving.
-Offense for individual 16 years and under must be referred to the Bartow County Juvenile Court.
+The Cartersville Municipal Court is a court of limited jurisdiction that can hear misdemeanor traffic violations, all misdemeanor city ordinance violations, Shoplifting, Possession of alcohol by a minor, providing alcohol to minors, sale of alcohol to minors, public drunkenness, disorderly conduct, possession of less than one ounce of marijuana, and serious traffic offense like DUI, Reckless Driving and Aggressive Driving.
+The offense for individuals 16 years and under must be referred to the Bartow County Juvenile Court.
 The Cartersville Municipal Court can not handle Jury Trials or felony criminal violations.